2471845937/Image-classification-with-Federal-learning-in-the-dataset-CIARF10/README.md

 This kind of method can solve the question that even though we don't have a single device which has aboundant computing power, by dividing datasets and training seperately and simultaneously, we can significantly reduce the cost of time we need to pay for the model.

-In this project, we will show 4 .py files:
+In this project, we will show 5 .py files:

-data_loader.py: representes how to divide datasets into many small parts. model.py: the file consists of the untrained model. server.py: the file that constructs a server. client.py: the file constructs clients.
+data_loader.py: representes how to divide datasets into many small parts. model.py: the file consists of the untrained model. server.py: the file that constructs a server. client.py: the file constructs clients. local_training.py: the file provides a code that can train locally, where is a common way to train model, or we say 'non federal way'.

 The main idea and more details will be expained in .py files.